Glossary of Electricity Terms

 GreenPower

-GreenPower is the only voluntary government accredited program that enables your electricity provider to purchase renewable energy on your household’s or business’ behalf.
+GreenPower is a government-accredited program that lets you choose electricity backed by renewable energy.
+By purchasing GreenPower, you help support renewable electricity generation in Australia.
 You can view GreenPower rates for each retailer here.
 For more information on the GreenPower scheme see the GreenPower web site.

 Guaranteed Discount